-Many businesses that regularly use forklifts for some reasons are often confronted with the tough decision of whether to buy or go for forklifts for rent.
+Many businesses that regularly use forklifts for some reasons are often confronted with the tough decision of whether to buy or go for a forklift for rent.
 Both choices have a number of benefits and demerits, and therefore, the decision should be based on a logical analysis.
 To make the right decision, you have to weigh the cost and the benefits of each of the two choices.

 In most cases, the most economical decision is to rent.
 This is based on the myriad benefits associated with renting and the obvious costs associated with buying.
 Below is a rundown of reasons why deciding to find forklifts for rent is a wiser decision compare to buying.